Summit Avenue Walking Tour:

 1. Downtown St Paul:

-1. F. Scott Fitzgerald’s Birth House (475-481 Laurel Ave): Apartments known as San Mateo Flats built in 1893.
-In 1896 when Fitzgerald was born here, at home, in the second floor apartment on 481. one of two houses with a plaque commemorating FSF.
+1. F. Scott Fitzgerald’s Birth House (475-481 Laurel Ave): These apartments are known as San Mateo Flats and were built in 1893.
+In 1896 when Fitzgerald was born here, at home, in the second-floor apartment on 481. one of two houses with a plaque commemorating FSF.

 He was named for his famous distant cousin on his father’s side: Francis Scott Key, who course composed The Star Spangled Banner.

-Only lived here from 2 years before his dad lost his job and they had to move to NYC where they stayed until 1908 when they came back and rented a house on Summit ave.
+Only lived here for 2 years before his dad lost his job and they had to move to NYC where they stayed until 1908 when they came back and rented a house on Summit Ave.
 Behind the apartments is the St Paul Curling Club (470 Selby Ave) where residents have been using sliding and sweeping stones across the ice since 1912.

 1. Grand Avenue: http://grandolecreamery.com/

 Across the street is great chainsawed wooden statue of a maiden hold a water jug

 2.The “Dentist Cottage” (161 Cambridge Street): Hidden 3 blocks south of Summit lies one of the most romantic houses in St Paul.
 This farm style home was built in 1887 for Dentist David McCourt.
 It was similar to the layout of a Queen Anne with a corner tower, but the house was shaped like a barn with a silo-shaped tower.
 It was the first house built around Macalester Park and was the start of a very cute neighborhood with winding roads.
 Even though the home only cost $3,000 McCourt had to sell the home in 1897 to one of his neighbors G.O.
 Somers after he ran into bad money problems.
 Somers looked the farm theme and had a new Carriage House built behind the home also shaped like a barn.